OctopusDeploy/docs/docs/administration/auditing.md

 For team members to collaborate in the deployment of software, there needs to be trust and accountability.
 Octopus Deploy captures audit information whenever significant events happen in the system.

-On this page:

-- What does Octopus capture?
-- Viewing the audit history

 ## What does Octopus capture? {#Auditing-WhatdoesOctopuscapture?}